 Any explosion can lead to catastrophic injuries for victims.
 Oil rig explosions tend to be particularly severe and often result in tremendous injury or death for victims.
 For an oil rig worker, an explosion is the most dangerous incident that can occur.
 Unfortunately, oil platforms are high-risk areas for explosions and they are often caused by an employer’s negligence.

-If you or someone you care about has been injured and needs help from a Texas oil rig explosion attorney, contact the Doan Law Firm today.
+If you or someone you care about has been injured and needs help from an oil rig explosion attorney, contact the Doan Law Firm today.
 Our team is ready to investigate what happened so we can secure any compensation you may be entitled to.

 In the aftermath of an oil rig explosion injury, you need to turn to an explosion attorney that has a deep understanding of the emotions and concerns victims and their families experience.
 You can count on the Doan Law Firm to be by your side.